cakytion/porterestWebLoginRegis/porterest/CONTRIBUTING.md

 bun install
 ```

+## Environment Variables

+Before running the application, you must set up your environment variables.
+These are used to store sensitive information like API keys and secrets.

+1. Create a copy of the example environment file.
+2. Open the newly created `.env` file and fill in the required values.

 ## Running the Application

 You will need two separate terminals to run both the frontend and backend servers.